Current Calculator – Calculate Amps

 I(A) = P(W) / VL-L(V) × PF × √3

-The current I in amps is equal to the power P in watts divided by the line to line voltage V in volts times the power factor PF times the square root of 3.
+The current I in amps is equal to the power P in watts divided by the product of the line-to-line voltage V in volts, the power factor PF, and the square root of 3.

 This formula calculates the current draw for a single pair of wires in three-phase systems.
-You’ll need to multiply the result by 3 to calculate the total current for all three pairs.
+You will need to multiply the result by 3 to calculate the total current for all three pairs.

 I(A) = P(W) / VL-N(V) × PF × 3

 This formula calculates the total current for all three wires in a three-phase system.
-You’ll need to divide the result by 3 to find the current for a single wire in the circuit.
+You will need to divide the result by 3 to find the current for a single wire in the circuit.

 References